High Bickington: Industry and facilities

 Agriculture has always been and still is the main industry in the parish.
 In the past, the village was almost self-sufficient, but in modern times with the advent of the motor car most business now takes place away from the village, in towns such as Barnstaple, Bideford, Torrington and South Molton.
-The village still has a post office, shop, doctor's surgery, school, golf course and two pubs.
-The village has mobile services for fruit and vegetables and fresh fish, and a council library service.
+The village still has a post office, Community shop, primary school, golf course.
 Building trades services can be found in and around the village.
-The village has a football team, cricket team and various pub-sport teams.
+The village has a football team and various pub-sport teams which play at the Golf Club.

 High Bickington is still largely unspoilt and retains much of the character of an isolated rural country village, including many thatched cottages, cobbled pavements and narrow streets.

 There is an historic English manor house 3 miles south-west of the village: Northcote Manor, now a hotel.

 The nearest stations are Umberleigh and Portsmouth Arms, both about 2.5 miles away by road, and both on the Tarka Line.